gkchan/PyQuizBase/README.md

 ### Dashboard

-The dashboard contains buttons that link to different parts of the program and can easily be returned to from other pages.
+The dashboard is organized with Bootstrap and contains buttons that link to different parts of the program and can easily be returned to from other pages.

 ![Dashboard](/static/img/Dashboard.png)